 - How the actions of individuals can help to end pandemics.

 The unit also supports the development of two social emotional competencies: self awareness and social awareness.

 The unit employs an inquiry-based approach and is designed for 15 class periods of instruction, with optional extensions.
 Because of its interdisciplinary nature, it is appropriate for use in middle school science, social studies, or health classes.

 High School Science Unit

-The high school unit, “How can we slow the spread of the COVID-19 virus to protect our communities?” focuses on the science of infectious disease, transmission, and vaccines.
+The high school unit, “What can we learn from the spread of the COVID-19 virus to protect our communities?” focuses on the science of infectious disease, transmission, and vaccines.
 Students will learn how COVID-19 impacts communities across the U.S. differently depending on factors that affect the spread of COVID-19.
 OpenSciEd developed these units in partnership with BSCS Science Learning and current classroom teachers from across the country.
 These materials can be appropriate for social studies and health courses.
 Epidemiologists, public health experts, equity and antiracist education experts, community groups, as well as social-emotional learning experts contributed to the material development.
-In the unit, students will:

 There are four broad areas of learning goals targeted in this unit:

 - mitigation strategies and using probabilities to explain how we can lower the chance of transmitting the virus between people and across communities,